 What Is the Harm of Lawyers Claims Specialization?

 What is the big deal?
 I think one big problem is figuring out who the specialist are.
-My first thought when I read about this is: I’m going to have to jump through whatever hoops are required to become a specialist, if they create such a rule in Maryland.
-So one group opposed might be lawyers with established reputations as specialists without using the “S” word who do not want to have to go thought the effort (and I’m sure cost) of getting the specialist certification.
+My first thought when I read about this is: I’m going to have to jump through whatever hoops are required to become a specialist if they create such a rule in Maryland.
+So one group opposed might be lawyers with established reputations as specialists without using the “S” word who do not want to have to go through the effort (and I’m sure cost) of getting the specialist certification.
 It is also a little silly, right?
 Should Billy Murphy have to jump through hoops to prove he specializes in Maryland personal injury law or can the court just take judicial notice of it?

 Similarly, I think sole practitioners and rural attorneys might suffer if big-city lawyers claim specialization; since sole practitioners or rural attorneys may not have the resources or the requisite experience to make the same claim.
 (The counter-argument to this is rather obvious, right?)
 The final argument against this is the bureaucracy and politics that will come with determining who achieves this designation.[Note: There are a lot of lawyers already making this claim on the Internet with no one challenging them.
 Just Google it.
 So one hidden upside would level the playing field from people that just ignore the rules.]

 Anyway, the Maryland high court has tabled last seek a ruling on this issue until next year.

 My opinion?
 Well, my firm handles one kind of case: personal injury claims on behalf of victims.
 My firm has a track record that we shamelessly brag about and our resumes show our experience and ability in this field.
 I don’t think I need to put that particular label on my expertise.
 But it wouldn’t hurt either.

 Put me down as a strongly neutral on the issue of whether lawyers should be able to claim specialization, in a particular area of law.